Updated May 2022

 Luckily, there is an alternative.
 Smart companies are beginning to align healthy building solutions with sustainability goals and mainstream consumer preferences.
 Think of it for a moment - green and healthy products are beginning to outperform conventional products in many other aspects of our lives.
 So why not buildings?
 In fact, two top factors that reduce pathogens indoors – sunlight and natural ventilation - are also key to net zero carbon and at the top of employee wish lists.
 We know from our work that what people want from buildings is remarkably basic.
-Or - to use a more powerful term these days - essential.

 COVID-19 is a healthy building gamechanger

 The demand for healthy buildings is not the only thing that will change – so too will the focus.
-The UK is a sophisticated market, having the most projects in the world registered for WELL certification and the third most registered for its nearest competitor, Fitwel.
+The UK is a sophisticated market, having among the most projects in the world registered for WELL certification and its nearest competitor, Fitwel.
 But despite these impressive results, the universe of projects is still small, uniform, complex and expensive.
 Almost all work on wellbeing in buildings has focused on new, city-centre developments.
 The simple truth is that the most numerous and ambitious buildings in this space are yet to be built.
 Until a few months ago, most existing buildings had been untouched by the healthy building agenda.

-The lesson of COVID-19 is this: it is now necessary to assure a healthy environment across a much wider universe of buildings.
+It is now necessary to assure a healthy environment across a much wider universe of buildings.
 A range of bespoke solutions will be required, along with creative, quick thinking that can meet objectives where time and money – always a concern – loom larger.

 Mainstreaming healthy buildings: The World Green Building Council approach